 Assassin’s Creed II: Discovery

 Developed for the Nintendo DS, the game was released on the November 17, 2009 and a subsequent 2010 release for the IOS platform.
 The game is essentially a platformer, adapting a 2.5D view which is similar to several side-scrollers.
-The game lets player take control of Ezio Auditore, featuring a campaign that wasn’t part of the main series game.
+The game lets the player take control of Ezio Auditore, featuring a campaign that wasn’t part of the main series game.
 The artwork in the game was much improved and gameplay was very fluid allowing you to become Ezio Auditore on the go.

 Assassin’s Creed III Liberation